thekavyaasharma/AWS-Auto-Scaling-Infrastructure-Project/README.md

 - Sends email alerts when scaling happens
 - Everything is built using AWS CLI commands

-## Why I Built This

-I wanted to learn how to create a real production setup that can handle traffic spikes without going down.
-This project covers the main pieces you need: networking, servers, load balancing, and monitoring.

-## What You Need
+## Pre-requisites

-- An AWS account
+- An AWS account (but don't use the root user!)
 - AWS CLI installed on your computer
+- IAM user with proper permissions
 - Some basic knowledge of AWS services

 ## Getting Started